 Robotic Psychopath: Derision: He considers all organics to be inferior, referring to them as "meatbags" and offering/suggesting to murder them horribly whenever they happen to get annoying.
 Insincere Reassurance: Except you.
 Master.

 Verbal Tic: Condescention: HK-47's verbal tic should be evident from reading the tropes relating to this character.
-Clarification: The first game accidentally screws it up on the Leviathan.
+Exception: The first game accidentally screws it up on the Leviathan.
 During the initial escape scene, you can talk to one of the prisoners.
 The game just uses the standard dialogue interface no matter who you pick, so it comes off as HK channeling the player character instead of being his usual self.

 A utility droid.
 He gains a personality in the sequel.